karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/deleteResourceHasTagByResourceId.md

-ResourceHasTagApiInterface::deleteResourceHasTagByResourceId — Deletes the resourceHasTag identified by the given resource_id.
+ResourceHasTagApiInterface::deleteResourceHasTagByResourceId — Deletes the resource has tag rows having the given resource id.